eli8527/ci22/content/schedule/week1.md

 HW
 * Finish Exercise: Screen Time
 * Exercise: Screenshot Portrait (DM me if you have any questions about this)
+* Sign up for Figma and download the desktop app as well as the font installer, DO NOT skip the font installer step!
+Then join our team – you will design in the project with your name on it.
 * P1: Part 1